SAFEGUARDING OF TICKETS

 You will be handed a printed copy of the Festival Rules and Guidelines and Terms and Conditions of Ticketing and Entry along with a Festival Map and Performance Schedule as you enter the Festival.
 It is recommended that you re-familiarise yourself with these at that point.

-If you’re are camping, you will be directed by marshals to your camp site whereupon you can begin setting up camp.
+If you’re are camping, you will be assisted by marshals to your camp site whereupon you can begin setting up camp.

 If you are a day tripper, you will be directed to the Day Parking area.